 Liked

 47:23We visit the high-flying world of Florida real estate speculation 100 years ago with the volatile manager of the New York Giants John J. McGraw.
 When the bubble burst, would it be a case of murder?
-The Infinite Inning is not only about baseball but a state of mind.
-Steven Goldman discusses the game’s present, past, and future with forays outside th…
+The Infinite Inning is a journey to the past to understand the present using baseball as our time machine.
+America's brighter mirror, baseball reflects,…

 …